IQSS/dataverse/doc/sphinx-guides/source/container/dev-usage.rst

           Code updated

         Check to make sure the change is live by visiting, for example, http://localhost:8080/api/info/version

+        See below for a `video <https://www.youtube.com/watch?v=yo3aKOg96f0>`_ demonstrating the steps above but please note that the ports used have changed and now that we have the concept of "skip deploy" the undeployment step shown is no longer necessary.

+        .. raw:: html

+          <iframe width="560" height="315" src="https://www.youtube.com/embed/yo3aKOg96f0?si=2OCDj-_fmQFBMOLc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

      .. group-tab:: IntelliJ
         Choose "Run" or "Debug" in the toolbar.